learnwithus/ccrs/README.md

 ionic run android
 ```

-If you have a Mac with Xcode installed, you can also run:
+If you have a Mac with Xcode installed, you can also:
 ```
 ionic platform add ios
 ionic build ios